 “This call for a worldwide fellowship that lifts neighborly concern beyond one’s tribe, race, class, and nation is in reality a call for an all embracing and unconditional love of all mankind. … When I speak of love, I am not speaking of some sentimental and weak response.
 I am not speaking of that force which is just emotional bosh.
 I am speaking of that force which all of the great religions have seen as the supreme unifying principal of life.
-Love is somehow the key that unlocks the door to ultimate reality. … Let us hope that this spirit will become the order of the day.”
+Love is somehow the key that unlocks the door to ultimate reality. … Let us hope that this spirit will become the order of the day.” … Martin Luther King Jr., April 4, 1967 at the

+Ann Wright was with them negotiating with the authorities while we all waited inside the customs building.
+Our hopes that she’d prevail weren’t realized.
 Both women were denied passage.
 They were to be taken back to Al Arish and would plan to try again the next day.
-The rest of us settled in for what became a four hour wait to cross the imaginary line drawn between Egypt and Gaza.
+The rest of us settled in for what became a four hour wait to cross the imaginary line drawn between

-When we finally stepped into the zone between the two places, we loaded new buses for the short drive to the Gaza customs office.
-There we had disembarked into an atmosphere lit by the cheers and vibrant Gazan smiles.
+When we finally stepped into the zone between the two places, we loaded new buses for the short drive to the

 Inside we received a brief but incredibly warm welcome and witnessed a Palestinian/Canadian wedding that had been waiting eight years to happen.
-We turned in our passports one more time, hauled all the luggage to the three air conditioned buses waiting on the other side, then began our drive through Rafah to Gaza City.
-This time our motorcade escort wasn’t armed as it had been coming from Cairo.
-Two UN cars with flags flapping in the wind led the way.
+We turned in our passports one more time, hauled all the luggage to the three air conditioned buses waiting on the other side, then began our drive through Rafah to

+On the bus with us were four young Palestinians, two men and two women.
+Holding a microphone, one of the men welcomed us again over the intercom.
 Mazen Naim's face was lit by the same heartwarming smile of everyone who greeted us.
 All four of them shared this powerful energy, as did everyone we met upon our arrival at the UN Relief and Works Agency’s (UNRWA) vocational and technical training center where Israeli fire wounded three people in January.
 No one drew our attention to this fact though.
 It simply didn’t seem to belong.

 We went inside where John Ging, the agency’s Irish director, spoke to us.
 “You are actually doing something that is massively appreciated” he told us before explaining the emptiness of promises from governments of the international community since the Israeli attacks ended four months ago.
 “Your coming here is action which gives us hope.”